John Wayne in Bodie

 Swing out Sweet Land used Bodie Ghosttown for a sketch with John Wayne.

 Swing out Sweet Land was by then the most expansive single show produced for television; sponsor Budweiser put roughly $2,000,000 in it.
 However, no outdoor sets had to be built for the "western" sequence.
-The buildings used in this segment are still standing.
-The stone plate shown at the bottom of this picture - Wayne steps on it as he gets up to the saloon - is still there.
+The buildings used in this segment with John Wayne are still standing in the ghosttown of Bodie.
+The stone plate shown at the bottom of this picture - the Duke steps on it as he gets up to the saloon - is still there.

 John Wayne takes a look into the jail at Bodie Ghosttown.

-In this sequence, Wayne discovers some ghost, still locked up in jail...
+In this sequence of his Budweiser special, John Wayne discovers Bodie's ghosts, still locked up in jail...

 The jail John Wayne used for Swing Out Sweet Land still stands in Bodie Ghosttown, California.